Illustration by Christine Fuller

 Which James Beales appeared before the Magistrates?

 The census of 1861 reveals two families in Great Ellingham with James Beales as the head of the household.
-Further, the two families were living in Long Street.
+Further, both families were living in Long Street.

 James Beales the husband of Rachel, was the son of William and Elizabeth Beales and baptised in the Church of St James on February 13, 1831.